Taxes for Americans Living in Italy

 Living in Italy can be an incredible experience.
 With picturesque landscapes in the countryside, a festive social atmosphere, fantastic cuisine, architecture, culture, history, and wine, Italy is a popular destination for American expatriates.
 Although the US tax structure is similar to Italy’s tax structure, if you are an expatriate living and working in Italy, it is critical to be aware of what taxes to be filed in the US and what is to be paid to the Italian social security system.
+Here at Universal Tax Professionals, we offer the best US expat tax services to all US citizens living abroad in Italy.

 The US government taxes the national income of its permanent residents and citizens who reside overseas.
 All permanent residents as well as citizens of the United States of America who earn over the standard deduction amount from anywhere in the world have to file US tax returns every year with the federal government using Form1040 and pay IRS taxes regardless of where they live or where their income is generated.
 Even if they do not owe any US taxes, they still have to file a return.